 Plan Your Trip to Outer Banks, North Carolina

-Best Time to Go: High season operates from the beginning of June to the end of August.
-This is when you’ll have the hottest weather but also the most crowded sites, beaches and restaurants.
+Best Time to Go: The high season operates from the beginning of June to the end of August.
+This is when you’ll have the hottest weather but also the most crowded sites, beaches, and restaurants.
 Shoulder season is shorter, April-May and September-October.
-The weather may be a little cooler but you’ll enjoy the luxury of less people.
+The weather may be a little cooler but you’ll enjoy the luxury of fewer people.
 We visited in late May and while many businesses were still on off-season hours, we really enjoyed the smaller crowds.